Deals

 To understand probiotics, you first have to understand the human microbiome.
 This refers to the wide array of microorganisms (including bacteria and fungi) that live on or inside your body.

 Many of these microorganisms live inside your gut, and this is where probiotics come in.
-Probiotics are also live microorganisms, particularly bacteria and yeast, that are ingested in supplement form to work with the gut microbiome to treat gastrointestinal disorders.
+Probiotics are also live microorganisms, particularly bacteria and yeast, that are ingested in supplement form to support the gut microbiome.
 Some of the most common probiotics are lactic-acid bacteria, like Lactobacillus and Streptococcus, to supplement the bacteria that occurs naturally in your gut.

 What do probiotics do?